tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 >
 > [Vim-Adventures](https://vim-adventures.com/)

+Now that we have reached the end of this section, the time has come to start discussing the implementation details of the website.
+As a precursor, there is a bonus chapter directly after this chapter for a practical introduction to a web page built with HTML, CSS, and minimal JavaScript.
+This will guide the reader through creating a site for their resume, and may be a helpful portfolio piece for the future.
+Originally this web page was designed as a concept, but after considering the difficulty of jumping straight into a full blown React frontend site, this was added as a supplement.
+An additional benefit of this bonus chapter is that it will introduce the reader to GitHub Pages, which will allow the reader to host a similar site that others can navigate to on the internet.

-If you made it through, it is now time to start discussing the implementation details of the website.
-As mentioned before, I will be selecting the files that have a gentle introduction to all of this new knowledge we have outlined.
+If the reader is already comfortable with web development they may choose to skip this bonus portion.
+From the beginning of the main site's discussion, files will be presented based on their difficulty and relation to other files.
+The intent of this is to allow for a gentle introduction to all of the new concepts we have outlined here.
 With this in mind, that means we will not be going from top to bottom with the source code at first.
-After we get our bearings and are more familiar with the overall logic, we will begin to peel back the curtain and try to navigate the site from top to bottom as you would expect when walking through source code.
+After settling into the source code, as well as becoming more familiar with the overall logic, we will begin to peel back the curtains to greater degrees.
+Eventually, we will being dissecting files from top to bottom, attempting to demonstrate how a developer may walk through a set of files they are working on.

-In reality, if you are new to a project, you typically will only navigate to the files that are relevant to the task that you have at hand.
-It is typically unrealistic to understand every part of a site you are working on before you start contributing to the project.
-Especially now, some code bases have so much logic that it is most likely impossible for someone to have a complete understanding of the entirety of the code base.
-At that point, it may actually come down to certain specializations having an understanding of a particular unit.
-It may be helpful to gloss through certain sections and expose yourself to new ideas, but fixating on gaining a complete understanding at first may be an unproductive way to spend your time.
-As you continue working in the code base you will surely be exposed to more areas of it, and when the time naturally comes it can make more sense to invest your time in familiarizing yourself with these areas.
+In reality, when someone is new to a project, they typically will only navigate to the files that are relevant to the task that they have at hand.
+It is usually unrealistic to gain an understanding of every part of a site just to start contributing to a project.
+Especially today, some code bases have so much logic that it is likely impossible for one person to have a complete understanding of these code bases.
+At this point, it usually comes down to certain roles and specializations having an understanding of particular units of the code.

-With all of that said, let's move on to the website portion of this reading.
+It may be helpful to gloss through some sections of the site we will be studying in order to gain more of a general understanding, or be exposed to new ideas.
+Though, fixating on gaining a complete understanding at first may be unproductive.
+As we continue exploring the site through the reading, it will make more sense to devote time to understanding specific sections of it after having been exposed to similar concepts.